infozenfrance/Phraseanet-Docs/en/User/Guide/Import.rst

 ************

 * Click on **Select files** (1).
 The file browser starts.
-* Select the files to integrate by browsing throuh directories, then click on Open.
+* Select the files to integrate by browsing through directories, then click on Open.

 The selected files appear in the left side of the Upload interface (2).